WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

-The results demonstrate that WAVE++ significantly outperforms WAVE-CRE, with an approximate improvement of 3\% on the FewRel dataset and 4\% on TACRED after the final task.
-Beyond these accuracy gains, the cascade voting mechanism exhibits greater stability compared to the MLP-based classifier.
-In particular, the MLP-based approach shows occasional sharp declines in accuracy, indicative of its sensitivity to distribution shifts when new tasks are introduced.
-In contrast, the voting mechanism maintains consistent performance, highlighting its robustness in managing heterogeneous task distributions.
-Moreover, WAVE++ surpasses EoE in terms of task prediction accuracy.
-These findings underscore the effectiveness and resilience of the cascade voting mechanism in complex, multi-task scenarios, where adaptability and robustness to distribution shifts are crucial.
+The results demonstrate that WAVE++ significantly outperforms WAVE-CRE, achieving an accuracy improvement of approximately 3.0\% on FewRel and 4.0\% on TACRED after the final task.
+Beyond these accuracy gains, the cascade voting mechanism exhibits superior stability.
+The MLP-based approach, in contrast, shows occasional sharp declines in accuracy, indicating a sensitivity to distribution shifts when new tasks are introduced.
+The voting mechanism, however, maintains consistent performance, highlighting its robustness to heterogeneous task distributions.
+Moreover, WAVE++ also surpasses EoE in task prediction accuracy.
+These findings underscore the effectiveness and resilience of the cascade voting mechanism in complex, multi-task scenarios where robustness to distribution shifts is crucial.

 {\paragraph{Effect of Generative Replay} To assess the impact of generative replay, we remove it from the WAVE++ MLP relation classifier (Table~\ref{tab: gpr}).
 The exclusion of generative replay leads to a substantial performance decline across all tasks, a clear indicator of catastrophic forgetting.
 By the final training stage, overall performance falls by more than 22\%.
 On the FewRel dataset, for instance, accuracy on previously learned tasks drops by up to 4\% after the introduction of each new task.
 Similarly, a sharp decline is observed on the TACRED dataset, where performance drops by 13\% between the second and third tasks.
 These results underscore the critical role of generative replay in mitigating forgetting and preserving knowledge.}